Work-At-Home Mom 2022 Winter Capsule Wardrobe

 So, now that you’ve seen my winter capsule wardrobe, you may be wondering a couple of things.
 First, how long will I wear only the items from this capsule?
 I will wear this capsule as long as the weather permits…probably around 3 months before spring temps roll in.

 Second, what happens next winter?
-Actually, as soon as I’m ready to put away this year’s winter capsule I will take a moment to evaluate.
+Actually, as soon as I’m ready to put away this year’s winter capsule I will take a moment to evaluate it.
 I will ask myself what worked well and what didn’t.
 In other words, I will think about what items didn’t get worn much…or not at all and consider selling or donating them.

 In addition, I may occasionally choose to freshen my wardrobe with a new item I love.
 I simply use the one-in-one-out rule, so I know that means if I choose a new item for my capsule, something else has to go.
 This helps me make a wise decision in regards to quality and versatility when picking up new items.
 If it doesn’t make the cut, I don’t buy it.